18420079/1920S2-COMP7940-Project-Group-I/spec.md

 	4. If user input district Bot send request to server and search for shop address that categorised under input distict.
 	5. If user input * then bot return all the shop address has mask available.
-	6. Bot return "Addess of selling mask in *district* is *Address* with *amount* of Box in stock" & "do you want to search for other district?"
+	6. Bot return "Addess of selling mask in *district* is *Address* with *amount* of Box in stock"& "do you want to search for other district?"
 	7. If user input "Yes", then repeat step2.
 If user input "No", Bot return "Thanks for the query and take care!"